2020PB/police-brutality/all-locations.md

 ### Officer chokes and places knee on neck of woman | June 6th

 Video shows officer on back of woman laying face down.
 Officer has the woman in a choke hold.
 Officer then moves to place both knees on back during arrest, one knee on middle of the back and the other behind the neck of the woman.
-Officer is reported to work for Bellvue Police Department.
+Officer is reported to work for Bellevue Police Department.
 Arrest made over what twitter user @_SJPeace_ described as a title transfer.

+tags: neck, tackle, headlock, knee

 id: wa-seattle-11